On the analysis of spectral deferred corrections for differential-algebraic equations of index one: Numerical results

-In \prettyref{fig:fig12} the costs versus the accuracy of different SDC variants and the Radau methods are opposed to each other.
-For larger $\Delta t$ the schemes \texttt{SDC-C-MIN-SR-S} and \texttt{SI-SDC-MIN-SR-S} benefit from the coupled Newton tolerance to the time step size and outperform the Radau IIA method of order $7$ in runtime and accuracy.
-While the fifth-order Radau IIA method computes as fast as \texttt{SDC-C-MIN-SR-S} and faster than \texttt{SI-SDC-MIN-SR-S}, both SDC variants are still provide better accuracy.
-The serial SDC variants using the LU-trick are less favourable here due to their high computational costs.
-The \texttt{SI-SDC-LU} scheme as much more accurate than the \texttt{SDC-C-LU} although they have similar runtimes.
-The accuracy can be improved by adjusting the convergence parameters but also yields higher computational costs.
+In \prettyref{fig:fig12}, the wall-clock time versus the $L_\infty$ error of different SDC variants and the Radau IIA methods are shown.
+For larger $\Delta t$ the \texttt{MIN-SR-S} schemes benefit from the coupled Newton tolerance to the time step size and outperform the Radau IIA method of order $7$ in runtime and accuracy.
+While the fifth-order Radau IIA method computes as fast as \texttt{SDC-C-MIN-SR-S} and faster than \texttt{SI-SDC-MIN-SR-S}, both SDC variants compute solutions of higher accuracy.
+The serial \texttt{LU} variants are less favorable here due to their high computational costs.
+The \texttt{SI-SDC-LU} scheme is much more accurate than the \texttt{SDC-C-LU} scheme although they have similar runtimes.
+The accuracy can be improved by adjusting the convergence parameters, but it also results in higher computational costs.

-For different \texttt{SDC-C} and \texttt{SI-SDC} schemes the absolute value of the algebraic constraints across iterations is shown in \prettyref{fig:fig13}.
-Although the \texttt{SI-SDC} scheme is suitable for semi-explicit DAEs it cannot be expected that the algebraic equations are approximately zero along the iteration process, see \prettyref{rem:convergence_alg_const}.
-It is obvious that the value of $g$ is still converging towards zero whereas the value of $g$ in the \texttt{SDC-C} scheme during the iterations is almost zero everytime thanks to the construction of the scheme.
+For different \texttt{SDC-C} and \texttt{SI-SDC} schemes, the maximum absolute value of the algebraic constraints after iteration $k$ is shown in \prettyref{fig:fig13}.
+Although the \texttt{SI-SDC} scheme is suitable for semi-explicit DAEs, it cannot be expected that the algebraic equations are satisfied in each iteration but only in case of convergence, see \prettyref{rem:convergence_alg_const}.
+In contrast, the numerical solution computed by the \texttt{SDC-C} scheme always satisfies the algebraic constraints due to the construction of the scheme.